benkamphaus/Transducers.jl/README.md

 Port of Rich Hickey's Transducers to Julia - WIP

 # Copyright and License
-Copyright © 2016 Russ Olsen
+Copyright © 2016 Ben Kamphaus

 This library is a port of the Python transducers library licensed as: